-There are two graduate degrees offered by the Department of Mathematics and Statistics.
+There are two graduate degrees offered or supported by the Department of Mathematics and Statistics.
 The Master of Science Degree in Mathematical Sciences with empahsis in Mathematics prepares students for employment in industry and in postsecondary teaching and also prepares them to continue their graduate education at the doctoral level in mathematics.
 The Master of Science Degree in Mathematical Sciences with emphasis in Statistics prepares students for work in industry and for doctoral work in statistics.
-The Master of Science Degree in School Mathematics Teaching prepares students for the teaching profession in middle and secondary schools.
-A more detailed description of the required courses for each of the three degrees is found in the Graduate Bulletin.
+The Master of Science in Natural and Applied Sciences is an interdisciplinary graduate degree of which mathematics and/or statistics can be a component.
+A more detailed description of the required courses for each of the degrees is found in the Graduate Bulletin.
 A graduate student may choose to write a thesis in satisfying degree requirements for the Master of Science Degree in Mathematical Sciences.

 The Department of Mathematics and Statistics occupies the third floor of the Math Building on the Stephen F. Ausitn State University campus.
-Each graduate assistant will have a office shared with one or two other graduate assistants, with their professors' offices nearby.
+Each graduate assistant will have a shared or single office with their professors' offices nearby.
 Each graduate assistant has a desktop computer with internet access, as well as access to other shared computers around the depatment.
 In addition to those computers in faculty and graduate student offices, there are two departmental computer labs for students and the faculty to use in conjunction with class work.There is a graduate student lounge with computers, whiteboards, and comfortable furniture for students to work together and socialize.

 The mathematics building is adjacent to the Ralph W. Steen Library.
 The library's mathematics and statistics collections are extensive and are constantly being improved.
 Additionally, the library collection is accessible from the mathematics building via the campus network.
 Also, a modest library is maintained within the Department.